West Bank barrier: Timeline

 In 1992, the idea of creating a physical barrier between the Israeli and Palestinian populations was proposed by then-prime minister Yitzhak Rabin, following the murder of an Israeli teenage girl in Jerusalem.
 Rabin said that Israel must "take Gaza out of Tel Aviv" in order to minimize friction between the peoples.

 Following an outbreak of violent incidents in Gaza in October 1994, Rabin said: "We have to decide on separation as a philosophy.
 There has to be a clear border.
 Without demarcating the lines, whoever wants to swallow 1.8 million Arabs will just bring greater support for Hamas."
 Following an attack on HaSharon Junction, near the city of Netanya, Rabin made his goals more specific: "This path must lead to a separation, though not according to the borders prior to 1967.
 We want to reach a separation between us and them.
 We do not want a majority of the Jewish residents of the state of Israel, 98% of whom live within the borders of sovereign Israel, including a united Jerusalem, to be subject to terrorism."

 In 1994, the first section of a barrier (slabs of concrete contiguous for miles) was constructed.
 The section follows the border between Bat Hefer and Tulkarm communities.

 In 1995, the Shahal commission was established by Yitzhak Rabin to discuss how to implement a barrier separating Israelis and Palestinians.
 Israeli Prime Minister Ehud Barak, prior to the Camp David 2000 Summit with Yasser Arafat, vowed to build a separation barrier, stating that it is "essential to the Palestinian nation in order to foster its national identity and independence without being dependent on the State of Israel".

 In November 2000, during Israeli-Palestinian peace negotiations in Washington, Prime Minister Ehud Barak approved financing of a 74 km fence between the Wadi Ara region and Latrun.
-Not until 14 April 2002, the Cabinet of Prime Minister Ariel Sharon decided to implement the plan and establish a permanent barrier in the Seam Area.
-On 23 June 2002, the Ariel Sharon Government definitely approved the plan in principle and work at the barrier began.
+In 14 April 2002, the Cabinet of Prime Minister Ariel Sharon decided to implement the plan and create a permanent barrier in the Seam Area.
+The plan was approved on 23 June 2002 by the Ariel Sharon Government and work at the barrier began.

 At the end of 2002, due to government inaction, several localities who suffered the most from lack of a border barrier had already started to build the barrier using their own funds directly on the green-line.

 By 2003, 180 km had been completed and in 2004, Israel started the southern part of the barrier.